OUR PEOPLE

 The Maxine and Benjamin Swalin Chair

-Carlos Miguel Prieto became Music Director of the North Carolina Symphony on July 1, 2023, at the beginning of the 2023/24 season.
-He first appeared with the Symphony as guest conductor in 2011 and was named Artistic Advisor in 2021.
+Mexican conductor and Grammy-winner Carlos Miguel Prieto started his tenure as Music Director of the North Carolina Symphony at the beginning of the 2023/24 season.

 Grant Llewellyn, Music Director Laureate